ICD-Code I65.1: Occlusion and stenosis of basilar artery

 An artery in your brain has narrowed or got blocked.

 There are several arteries in the neck.
 There are arteries for the brain and arteries for the face.
-There are two vertebral arteries in the neck.
-The arteries run very close to the spine and then go into the skull through an opening.
-The two arteries combine to form one artery close to the brain.
-In your case, this artery to your brain has narrowed or got blocked.
+There are two vertebral arteries in the back of the neck.
+The arteries course very close to the spine and then go into the skull through an opening.
+The two vertebral arteries combine to form one artery close to the brain.
+In your case, this artery to your brain has narrowed or become blocked.

-There are various reasons why arteries narrow or get blocked like this.
-For example, fats and calcium may be deposited in the blood vessel wall.
-The blood vessel narrows as a result.
-Then sometimes not enough blood can flow through any longer.
+There are various reasons for an artery getting blocked.
+The artery can be narrowed by deposits of calcium and fats in the blood vessel wall.
+Then not enough blood can flow through.
 Or the artery can be blocked by a blood clot.
+Blood clots occur when components of the blood clump together.
 The blood clot can form in the heart or somewhere else in the body.
 The blood clot can then be swept towards the brain along with the blood.

 Various risk factors can favor the blocking of an artery.
 These include, for example, smoking, obesity, and high blood pressure.